atherfawaz/Mask-RCNN-PyTorch/README.md

-# Transfer Learning on Mask RCNN on a custom dataset
+# Image classification and segmentation using Mask RCNN on a custom dataset
-Transfer learning using Mask RCNN with Resnet18 backend in PyTorch.
+Colab-friendly image classification and segmentation using Mask RCNN with the Resnet18/50 backend in PyTorch.